arnavmalik710/Quick-Commerce-Economics/README.md

 Work in progress — Phase 1 (data gathering)

 ## Findings
-To be updated on project completion.
+To be updated on project completion